Escape the daily grind and treat your furry companion to an outdoor adventure on one of these dog-friendly hikes near Melbourne.

 Time from Melbourne: 1hour 45mins

-Located in Bunyip State Park, the walk to Seven Acre Rock is short, but stunning.
+Located in Bunyip State Park, the dog-friendly hike to Seven Acre Rock is short, but stunning.
 The hike to this rocky outcrop rewards you with views across multiple state forests and on a clear day, even all the way to Port Phillip Bay.

 8. La La Falls